-- Retroreflectivity values RL of freshly painted white temporary striping was 2.1 times higher than freshly painted orange temporary striping. - Retroreflectivity values RL of painted white and orange temporary striping decreased over 12.6 months between 53.9% to 76.5% of the initial value at installation (0 months). - Compared with the threshold of RL = 100 mcd/m2/lx for satisfactory visibility, SB White striping had lower RL values at 2.5 months, NB Orange along both sides of white striping at 4.75 months, and SB Orange striping (white preceding orange) at 12.6 months.
-NB orange falls in between SB white and SB orange striping.
-NB White striping, which had been repainted when orange striping was applied, always exceeded the threshold. - Both daytime and nighttime color coordinates for orange paint stripe showed a color change over the 12.6 months of installation. - The nighttime colors of orange paint striping presented within the yellow color region, which matched subjective human perception during nighttime driving as seen in dashboard camera videos. - Dashboard camera recordings gave an impression of driver perception of orange temporary striping.
-However, the automatic camera white balancing and the car head lights contributed to varying color appearance on the pictures.
-No quantitative analysis was performed on the dashboard camera videos.
+- Retroreflectivity values RL of freshly painted white temporary striping in stage 1 was 2.1 times higher than freshly painted orange temporary striping. - Retroreflectivity values RL of painted white and orange temporary striping in stage 1 decreased over 12.6 months between 53.9% to 76.5% of the initial value at installation (0 months). - Compared with the threshold of RL = 100 mcd/m2/lx for satisfactory visibility, SB White striping had lower RL values at 2.5 months, NB Orange along both sides of white striping at 4.75 months, and SB Orange striping (white preceding orange) at 12.6 months.
+NB Orange fell in between SB White and SB Orange striping values.
+NB White striping, which had been repainted when orange striping was applied, always exceeded the threshold. - Both daytime and nighttime color coordinates for orange paint striping showed a color change over the 12.6 months of installation in stage 1. - The nighttime colors of orange paint striping presented within the yellow color region, which matched subjective human perception during nighttime driving as seen in dashboard camera videos. - Dashboard camera recordings gave an impression of driver perception of orange temporary striping.
+However, the automatic

+- camera white balancing and the car head lights contributed to varying color appearance on the pictures.
+No quantitative analysis was performed on the dashboard camera videos. - For tape stripes, the orange along both sides of white showed a significant bleaching effect already after 12 days of sun exposure.